-- 5.1 The HRA is likely to continue to be impacted by COVID19 during 2021/22 due to additional costs for sub-contractors to deal with backlogs in maintenance, potential delays in the capital programme and additional costs as described below and in 4.5 above. - 5.2 In terms of income, there has not been any reduction to income levels during the first half of 2021/22.
-This may not be the case for the second half of the year with the furlough scheme having come to an end in September 2021, as tenants who are in employment may be impacted.
+- 5.1 The HRA has continued to be impacted by COVID19 during 2021/22 due to additional costs for sub-contractors to deal with backlogs in maintenance, potential delays in the capital programme and additional costs as described below and in 4.5 above. - In terms of income, there has not been any reduction to income levels during the first 9 months of 2021/22, but there is still the potential with the furlough scheme having ended in September 2021, as tenants who are in employment may be impacted.
 Housing Benefit and Universal Credit tenants are likely to be unaffected.
 However, levels of debt to be written off are expected to be very low, if any, as any outstanding rents are likely to be reclaimed, but over a longer period because of secure tenancies.
 As well as the decision last year not to evict any tenant that has generated arrears as a result of COVID19.
-The team will continue to monitor the situation closely over the coming months and update the financial position accordingly.
+The team will continue to monitor the situation closely.

-6. Quarter 2 Position
+6. Quarter 3 Position

 - 6.1 The report covers: - The Housing Revenue Account (HRA) Revenue Budget - The Housing Revenue Account (HRA) Capital programme - 6.2 Budget monitoring is a key tool and indicator on the delivery of the council's plans and priorities for the year.
-There will, of course, always be reasons why there are variances such as: - Economic conditions and those services that are affected by demand. - Base budgets being over or understated.
+There will, of course, always be reasons why there are variances such as: - Economic conditions and those services that are affected by demand. - Base budgets being over or understated. - Uncertainties relating to funding or other changes that were not known at the time the budget was approved.

-- Uncertainties relating to funding or other changes that were not known at the time the budget was approved. - 6.3 Based upon financial performance and information from April to September 2021 (with trends extrapolated to the end of the financial year) and discussions with budget managers and the Senior Leadership Team, key variations on expenditure and income compared to budget have been identified. - 6.4 Taking each area in turn, the position on key aspects of the 2021/22 budget is summarised below:
+- 6.3 Based upon financial performance and information from April to December 2021 (with trends extrapolated to the end of the financial year) and discussions with budget managers and the Senior Leadership Team, key variations on expenditure and income compared to budget have been identified. - 6.4 Taking each area in turn, the position on key aspects of the 2021/22 budget is summarised below: